kubernetes-retired/kubefed/docs/ingress-service-dns-with-coredns.md

 ## Installing ExternalDNS

 Install ExternalDNS with CoreDNS as backend in your host cluster.
 You can follow the [tutorial](https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/coredns.md).
-**Note**: You should replace parameter of `parameters: example.org` with `parameters: example.com` when [Installing CoreDNS](https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/coredns.md#installing-coredns)

 To make it work for federation resources, you need to use below ExternalDNS deployment instead of the one in the tutorial.
 **Note**: You should replace value of `ETCD_URLS` with your own etcd client service IP address.